Jayybee21/reactfrontend-ModularCXProject-repo/README.md

 # ModularCX React Frontend
-front of the application using react
+frontend of the application using react